yewnyx/SubLink/README.md

 A big thank you to [CatGirlEddie](https://www.twitch.tv/catgirleddie), my collaborator on the avatar side of SubLink, for her invaluable contributions and expertise to SubLink-compatible avatar creation.

+## Discord

+If you need help, feel free to reach out on Twitter or on Discord!

 ## Featured Streamers

 SubLink is used by the following notable streamers (and more):